-United, Southwest, Delta, American Airlines (and more) all fly to Liberia (via Texas, LA or Miami in most cases).
+United, Southwest, Delta, American Airlines (and many more) all fly to Liberia International Airport.

 The Liberia airport is brand new and very nice, so it’s really easy to navigate and get around.

 If you are going to be traveling to a lot of locations in Costa Rica, it’s probably a good idea to explore renting a car, but it can be a little expensive because Costa Rica has a daily required insurance fee that can not be waived or replaced by Credit Card / Personal Auto plans.
 If you plan on spending time in Tamarindo and only a little time traveling, and you want to rent a car, we’d suggest renting in Tamarindo only for the days that you actually need a car, no need to pay for a rental that’s sitting in a parking lot for days on end.
 Some of the rental companies will even bring the car straight to your rental property or hotel.

 Our favorite mode of transportation in Costa Rica is van service.
 There are tons of vans available at all times and they are reliable and clean.
 Transportation from the airport will run you around $120 (plus tip).
 If you want to hail a van, you can do that at the airport, or if you want to have one set up ahead of time (our recommendation) we would be happy to help set that up for you!
 Fill out this form and we’ll get you a quote from our favorite shuttle company and help get you set up with your reservation, it’s super easy.